-Trap Cropping or using neighboring plants to draw pests away from a main crop.
+Trap cropping or using neighboring plants to draw pests away from a main crop.
 A study showing the effectiveness of Perimeter Trap Cropping (PTC) strategies can be found here.
 Some common plants used in trap cropping include buckwheat, dill and leafy cabbages.
 In the study cited above, Blue Hubbard squash were used to attract pests away from summer squash and cucumbers.
-A study of how dill, coriander and buckwheat helped protect peppers from corn borer can be found here (PDF format).
+A study of how dill, coriander and buckwheat helped protect peppers from corn borer can be found here (PDF).
 Generally, planting strong-smelling herbs may camouflage the smell of your main crops.
 Planting herbs around a garden is always a good idea.

 Similar to this is the practice of planting beneficial habitats — also known as “refugia” that will harbor beneficial insects that will feed on pests.
-Examples of this include the planting of morning glory, Queen Anne’s lace and yarrow to attract ladybugs or growing nearby grasses that will harbor preying mantis.
+Examples of this include the planting of morning glory, Queen Anne’s lace and yarrow to attract ladybugs or growing nearby grasses that will harbor praying mantis.

 A well-known companion planting technique is “symbiotic nitrogen fixation,” planting legumes including peas, beans and clover near crops, like corn and tomatoes, that can use the nitrogen boost.
 Though a well-established principle when done as crop rotation, the simultaneous, nearby planting of heavy nitrogen-feeding plants and nitrogen fixing plants has been less studied.
 It is known that planting forage legumes, such as clover, in lawns with grasses will reduce the need for nitrogen fertilizers.

 The use of marigolds to repel pests is one of the most-accepted principles of companion planting.
 The marigold’s distinctive smell is reputed to repel a host of pests.
 Some of these claims have been tested.
-The African marigold releases thiopene, which repels harmful nematodes.
+The African marigold releases thiophene, which repels harmful nematodes.
 The French Brocade marigold is also known to repel nematodes because of an oil secreted by its roots.
 While not all of the marigold’s powers have been studied, its use by so many gardeners over a number of seasons (and with multiple claims of results) suggests more studies should be done.

 Many companion planting practices fall under the heading of complementary plants, those that contribute to the growth of their neighbors without chemical magic or the emanation of mystical vibrations.
 Examples include taller crops, such as corn or tomatoes, shading smaller crops like spinach and lettuce with a tendency to go to seed.
-Of course the classic example is the complementary plating of corn and beans, the beans using the corn as a trellis as it grows to maturity.
+Of course the classic example is the complementary planting of corn and beans, the beans using the corn as a trellis as it grows to maturity.
 No testing is required here.